Mayank-cyber-cell/My-Moden-Portfolio/README.md

 Define skill list (HTML, CSS, JS, Python, Git) with icons and proficiency levels

-Implement a Download Resume button—link to your PDF
+Implement a Download Resume button—link to your PDF's

 Add your contact email and social profiles (GitHub, LinkedIn, Instagram)